markw53/nc-news/README.md

 4. Start the Development Server: npm run dev

-About This Project
+## About This Project
----

-Project Structure
+## Project Structure
----

 The main parts of this application include:

-* Topics Page: Displays articles filtered by topic, with options to sort articles.
+- Topics Page: Displays articles filtered by topic, with options to sort articles.
-* Article Details Page: Allows users to view full article content, post comments, and upvote articles.
+- Article Details Page: Allows users to view full article content, post comments, and upvote articles.
-* Error Handling: Provides feedback if an error occurs, such as when an invalid topic or article is accessed.
+- Error Handling: Provides feedback if an error occurs, such as when an invalid topic or article is accessed.
-* Sorting Controls: Users can sort articles by date, comment count, and votes, with an option to toggle between ascending and descending order.
+- Sorting Controls: Users can sort articles by date, comment count, and votes, with an option to toggle between ascending and descending order.

-Technology Stack
+## Technology Stack
----

-* Front End: React, React Router
+- Front End: React, React Router
-* Back End API: Built with Node.js and Express (link provided above)
+- Back End API: Built with Node.js and Express (link provided above)
-* CSS: Custom styling with modular CSS files
+- CSS: Custom styling with modular CSS files

-Error Handling
+## Error Handling
----

 Errors are handled gracefully in this application.
 Users will see helpful messages in the following cases:

-* Non-existent Paths: A message appears if a user navigates to a path that doesn’t exist.
+- Non-existent Paths: A message appears if a user navigates to a path that doesn’t exist.
-* Non-existent Article or Topic: A user is informed if they attempt to view an article or topic that doesn’t exist.
+- Non-existent Article or Topic: A user is informed if they attempt to view an article or topic that doesn’t exist.
-* Comment Posting Errors: If required information for a new comment is missing, the user is prompted to provide it.
+- Comment Posting Errors: If required information for a new comment is missing, the user is prompted to provide it.

-**Acknowledgments**
+## Acknowledgments

 This portfolio project was created as part of a Digital Skills Bootcamp in Software Engineering provided by [Northcoders](https://northcoders.com/)